What Is MyTherapist? Answers To Your Therapy Questions

 Think about what kinds of obstacles you face.
 Do you feel depressed often?
 Or anxious?
 Is it hard to focus on work?
 Find a counselor who has some knowledge and experience in those areas.
 If you know you deal with social anxiety, maybe online therapy is better than in-person therapy.

-Private therapists and those offering their services through therapy centers will often accept health insurance.
 Many health insurance companies recognize traditional, in-person therapy as falling under their mental health coverage umbrella.

 If your therapist is called "in-network" with your health insurer, the insurer will likely cover the partial or even full amount of your sessions.
 Insurance companies with good mental health benefits include:

-It's less common for health insurers to cover online therapy, fully or partially.
+Although online counseling platforms offer more affordable services, many still wonder if insurance companies can cover them.
+Unfortunately, it's less common for health insurers to cover online therapy, fully or partially.
 Part of this has to do with the inability of many online therapy platforms to diagnose mental health disorders or prescribe medication.
 But it also has to do with online therapy being a relatively new option in the history of therapy services.
 Neither BetterHelp nor MyTherapist takes insurance.
 However, if you contact your insurance provider directly, you can ask if they can reimburse you directly for the cost or part of online therapy.
 This depends entirely on the insurance company and isn't incredibly common, but it can happen.

 There are many different approaches to psychotherapy.
 The framework is up to the psychologist, their training, and the needs of their patients.
 So, what are the three main three types of therapy?
 There are more than just three, to be clear, including many subtypes.
 But here are the major types of psychotherapy: